zanetaylor/zane.im/src/content/blog/astro-refactor.md

 To wrap up I'll mention that part of the reason the 2.0 release spurred me to finish migrating the site to Astro was the new features for working with content, namely [content collections](https://docs.astro.build/en/guides/content-collections/).
 Astro was already pretty dandy when it came to building a blog, but the content collections functionality made it even easier and more intuitive to work with sets of MD or MDX files for a blog or any other site driven by local content files.

-The dev experience with Astro so far has been excellent, and the results impressive I'm looking forward to expanding the site on its new foundation over the next several months.
+The dev experience with Astro so far has been excellent, and the results impressive!
+I'm looking forward to expanding the site on its new foundation over the next several months.